eikek/docspell/README.md

 docspell.org`.
 I'll try to answer in time.

-If you find this project any useful and want to support it via other means, giving a :star: is always encouraging and appreciated.
-You can also donate by throwing money at me via [liberapay](https://liberapay.com/eikek/).
+If you find this project any useful and want to support it via other means, giving a :star: is always encouraging and much appreciated.
+You can also support activity by donating via [liberapay](https://liberapay.com/eikek/).

-Thank you.
+Thank you so much!

 ## License